annhuangresearch/annhuangresearch.github.io/_posts/2022-12-13-GLM-simulation.md

 ## Step 3.
 Create the dataframe

-In this step, we can think about the core elements that make up the experiment.
-For example, a simple working experiment includes:
+In this step, we think about the core elements that make up the experiment.
+We also think about the variables that we are interested in to address our research question.

 - **Blocks** and **trials** that structure the experiment.
 In the actual experiment, there are 10 blocks with 100 trials each.
 Of course, you can simulate even more trials to see how it influences the model estimation
 - The **stimulus** direction that is the task itself which elicit responses from participants, $$stimulus_{n}$$